Were Any Nude Emma Watson Photos Stolen In Latest Hack?

 This was the closest her fans got to see Emma Watson nude in years.
 However, not everyone seemed to appreciate the photos, as people slammed the actress for the image, saying it goes against Emma Watson’s feminist campaign.
 Emma Watson is known to be a vocal advocate for feminist ideals, which may be the reason why everyone is so eager to see Emma Watson nude photos leaked.
 In 2015, she gave an empowering speech at the United Nations about feminism.

 Just hours before her address as the U.N.
-Women Goodwill Ambassador, a group of hackers on the Internet made a countdown to release Emma Watson nude pics.
+Women Goodwill Ambassador, a group of hackers on the internet made a countdown to release Emma Watson nude pics.
 However, no naked pics of Watson have been released ever since.
 Emma Watson later reacted in her HeForShe webcast, saying that she knew the alleged photo hack was “a hoax,” and added that she “knew the pictures didn’t exist.”

 Speaking to Reuters, the Beauty and the Beast star said that she didn’t know what her “t*ts” have to do with feminism.